Abel J. Brown: Ordination until death

-Brown continued to serve as a strong leader in the Holston Synod as much as in the Tennessee, if not more so.
+Brown served as a strong leader in the Holston Synod as much as he had in the Tennessee Synod, if not more so.
 The actual ratification of the Holston Synod occurred in his congregation, Immanuel, in 1865.
 Brown pushed for education in the Holston Synod, however because of financial hard times the Holston Synodical College was a short lived venture.
-Brown served several terms as president and Secretary of the Synod.
+Brown served several terms as president and secretary of the Synod.

 In former years Brown took a very prominent and active part in the controversies which then agitated the Southern Lutheran Church.
 His "A Vindication of the Evangelical Tennessee Synod" in 1838 was a response to a sermon of Rev. John Bachman.
-While still young, he wrote articles for The Lutheran Observer on the Lord's Supper.
+While still young, he wrote articles for the Lutheran Observer on the Lord's Supper.
 The views he expressed were criticized by its editor, Dr. Kurtz.

-Through his life he wrote much for the Lutheran Observer, the Lutheran Standard, Our Church Paper (from Henkel Press, a southern Lutheran newspaper), and literary magazines, besides publishing sermons and essays in separate form.
+Through his life he wrote much for the Lutheran Observer, the Lutheran Standard, Our Church Paper (from Henkel Press, a southern Lutheran publisher), and literary magazines, besides publishing sermons and essays in separate form.
 Twice he was elected president of North Carolina college, but declined.
 He also declined editorship of the Lutheran Standard in Ohio.
-In later years he has been a regular contributor to the Lutheran, the Lutheran Home, and wrote one article for the Lutheran Quarterly.
-In consideration of his literary and theological attainments, Roanoke College, in 1873, conferred upon him the degree of D.D.
+In later years he was a regular contributor to the Lutheran, the Lutheran Home, and wrote one article for the Lutheran Quarterly.
+In consideration of his literary and theological attainments, Roanoke College, in 1873, conferred upon him the degree of Doctor of Divinity.
 In 1876 and 1877 he served as the Holston Synod's representative at the meeting of the Lutheran General Council.
-C. P. Krauth of the General Council would later describe Brown as the leading proponent for historic Lutheranism in the South.
+Charles Porterfield Krauth of the General Council would later describe Brown as the leading proponent for historic Lutheranism in the South.

-In 1884, Brown took a leading part in the formation of the United Synod of the Evangelical Lutheran Church in the South, and was president of the Diet of Salisbury at which it was formed.
-He then served as president of the Southern Lutheran United Synod.
+In 1884, Brown took a leading part in the formation of the United Synod of the Evangelical Lutheran Church in the South and was president of the Diet of Salisbury at which it was formed.
+He then served as president of the new synod.
 In this union he saw Southern Lutheranism as accepting the Lutheran identity he has fought for as a young man.

-In 1886, the 50th anniversary of his ordination (as a deacon, not his pastoral ordination), 8 years before his death, the synod presented him with a parchment containing the following:
+In 1886, the 50th anniversary of his ordination (as a deacon, not his pastoral ordination), eight years before his death, the synod presented him with a parchment containing the following: